deltachat/deltachat-pages/nl/help.md

 By default, after installation, a relay is **automatically set up**, so you do not need to care about that.
 However, if you want to,
-you can configure relays at At **Settings → Advanced → Relays**:
+you can configure relays at **Settings → Advanced → Relays**:

 - You can **add** a relay by scanning its QR code;
-  <https://chatmail.at/relays> shows some known ones.
+  [chatmail.at/relays](https://chatmail.at/relays) shows some known ones.
   If you have multiple relays, you will receive messages on all of them.

-- The **default** defines the one where your chat partners send future messages to.
+  Contacts learn your current relays automatically when you message them.

+- Tap on a relay to set it as **used for sending**.

 - If you **remove** a relay,
-  make sure another default relay was used for a sufficient amount of time.
-  Otherwise, messages from your chat partners won't reach you.
-  If in doubt, remove later.
+  contacts who only know this relay may not reach you until you message them again.
+  To stay reachable in the meantime, choose **Hide from Contacts** in the confirmation dialog instead of removing it right away.

+- To **show** a hidden relay again, tap on it.

 For more details and future possibilities of relays, you can follow discussions in the [Forum](https://support.delta.chat).